-Just to let you know; this article is from 2011.
+Just to let you know; this article is from 2011, so it's somewhat out of date.
 You could also try The Top Ten Dedicated Snow Tires For 2013.

 Most dedicated snow tires nowadays are good enough that studded tires are not generally needed except in the absolute worst of winter conditions.
 If you do a lot of backcountry driving, or get deep snow that comes and stays for months, you might want to look into studded winter tires, but otherwise, studless tires are probably your best bet.

 These five snow tires are the best studless tires available for the safest and most comfortable winter driving.
 Dedicated snow tires should be replaced with performance tires for summer driving, so thinking about a second set of rims for winter tires can often save on the long term expense of swapping tires back and forth on one set of rims.

 A note on handling: If you read enough reviews or talk to enough customers, you will likely hear every winter tire ever made described as feeling “squishy” on dry roads.
 This is because compared to summer-only tires, all winter tires are in fact, “squishy” on dry roads, due to the flexibility of the rubber compound and the many other tradeoffs that winter tires must make.
 However, some winter tires are squishier than others and these degrees of squishiness are partly subjective and not always easily determined.
 I tend to give only secondary weight to dry-road handling characteristics unless they are rather pronounced, whether for the good, as in the Dunlop Graspics, or the not so good, as with the Blizzak WS-70’s.